 For example, mass incarceration leads to deterioration of the local economy by removing young adults from the labor force (Clear et al., 2001).
 Not only does this impact the individual defendant and his or her family through loss of employment, but local businesses also experience financial losses from the removal of their employees and potential customers.
-Furthermore,
+Furthermore, social networks between people that might serve as referrals to new jobs are negatively impacted.

 In other words, the "collateral consequences" of mass incarceration serve to weaken communities with already few resources, further increasing racial and ethnic inequality.
 In turn, the destabilization of Black neighborhoods because of mass policing and incarceration can actually increase crime in these areas, further perpetuating criminal justice system involvement (Clear, 2008; Roberts, 2004; Wiley & Esbensen, 2016).
 Moreover, mass incarceration, especially among Black men, tears apart Black families (Sykes & Pettit, 2014).

 Taking all these factors together, the social and economic well-being of Black residents in Miami-Dade County is diminished because of their greater contact with the criminal justice system, likely contributing to intergenerational racial and ethnic disparities in the region.